eebic/AdvancedCompSci/README.md

 ### Summary

 This application acts as a to-do list where users can add, categorieze, view, edit, and mark complete personalized tasks.
 This to-do list was created using object-oriented design principles.
-This was achieved through the use of
+Five classes were created (MainApp, Task, Category, ToDoList, and User)

 Link to codeHS file: https://codehs.com/sandbox/id/java-main-jUVHjI?filepath=User.java